Engineering Favorable Propagation: Near-Field IRS Deployment for Spatial Multiplexing: Introduction

 \item Finally, we propose an efficient algorithm to maximize the ergodic sum-rate by leveraging statistical CSI.
 The BS adopts low-complexity maximum-ratio transmission (MRT) precoding, while an alternating optimization procedure is developed to jointly design the IRS phase shifts and user power allocation based solely on long-term channel statistics.
 Notably, we derive closed-form solutions for the subproblems within the iterative procedure.
 Numerical results demonstrate that, under the proposed deployment and algorithm, inter-user interference is effectively suppressed and the achieved EDoF and ergodic sum-rate are substantially improved over conventional IRS configurations, approaching the interference-free benchmark. \end{itemize}

 The remainder of the paper is organized as follows.
 Section II presents the system and channel models.
 Section III analyzes far- and near-field cascaded channels and derives the deployment criterion.
 Section IV proposes the statistical-CSI algorithm for ergodic sum-rate maximization.
 Section V provides numerical validations and performance evaluations.
 Section VI concludes the paper.
+The main system symbols used throughout the paper are summarized in Table ~\ref{tab:notations}.

 \textit{Notations}: We use italic letters for scalars, boldface lower-case letters for vectors, and boldface upper-case letters for matrices.
 The operators $\mathrm{tr}(\cdot)$ and $|\cdot|_F$ stand for the trace and Frobenius norm, respectively.
 The operator $\mathrm{diag}(\mathbf{a})$ returns a diagonal matrix with the elements of vector $\mathbf{a}$ on its main diagonal.
 The statistical expectation and variance are denoted by $\mathbb{E}[\cdot]$ and $\mathrm{var}\{\cdot\}$.
 The function $\mathrm{gcd}(a,b)$ denotes the greatest common divisor of integers $a$ and $b$.
 Finally, $\mathcal{CN}(\boldsymbol{\mu}, \mathbf{\Sigma})$ denotes the circularly-symmetric complex Gaussian distribution with mean $\boldsymbol{\mu}$ and covariance matrix $\mathbf{\Sigma}$.